NY man pleads guilty to threatening Rep. Greene of Georgia

 In one voicemail message, according to prosecutors, Morelli said, “I’m gonna hurt you.
 Physically, I’m gonna harm you.”
 In another, prosecutors said, he threatened to “pay someone 500 bucks to take a baseball bat and crack your skull.”
 In a third call, Morelli said he would “make sure that, even if they lock me up, someone’s gonna get you ‘cause I’ll pay them to,” prosecutors said.

 Morelli, of Endicott, New York, was indicted in April 2022 on three counts of transmitting interstate threatening communications.
-Endicott is a village located about 10 miles west of the city of Binghamton.
+Endicott is a village located about 10 miles (16 kilometers) west of the city of Binghamton.

 Morelli pleaded guilty on Wednesday and faces up to five years in prison and a fine of up to $250,000 when he is sentenced on June 1, prosecutors said.